Aireak/Netflix_Movie_Data_Visualization/README.md

 This project involves analyzing a dataset of Netflix shows and movies to gain insights on genres and ratings.

 ## Files
-1. `Netflix_movie_data_visualization.py` script
+1. `Netflix_movie_data_visualization.ipynb` script
 2. `Netflix_movie_data_visualization.R` script
 3.
 ## Setup
 1. Rename the dataset to "Netflix_shows_movies.csv".
-2. Run the `Netflix_movie_data_visualization.py` script to perform data cleaning, exploration, and visualization.
+2. Run the `Netflix_movie_data_visualization.ipynb` script to perform data cleaning, exploration, and visualization.
-3. RUN each line of code on the `Netflix_movie_data_visualization.py` script accordingly
+3. RUN each line of code on the `Netflix_movie_data_visualization.ipynb` script accordingly
 4. Run the `Netflix_movie_data_visualization.R` script

 ## Python Libraries Used